varshasarathy/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement univariate Linear Regression to fit a straight line using least squares.
-Developed by: DHAMINI S
+Developed by: VARSHA SARATHI
-RegisterNumber: 212224040064
+RegisterNumber: 212223040233
 # Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored
 import pandas as pd
 import numpy as np